ziur/sdfc-idea/_docs/authentication.md

 title: Authentication
 permalink: /docs/auth/
 ---
-## 2.1.1 Authentication to run tasks:
+## 2.1.1 Authentication to run tasks

 #### **Objective**
-To run deployment tasks you need log in into your organization for so you have three options to authentication:
+To run deployment tasks you need login into your organization for so you have three options to authentication:

 * Using a credential by default, for so you should add a credential with default id.
 * Using an specific credential for so you should use credential id.